krakend/krakend-documentation/backends/amqp.md

 The configuration of the queue is a straightforward process.
 To connect the endpoints to the messaging system you only need to include the `extra_config` key with the namespaces `github.com/devopsfaith/krakend-amqp/consume` or `github.com/devopsfaith/krakend-amqp/produce`.

+The parameters of this integration follow the AMQP specification.
+To understand what are the implications of a certain parameter, see the **[AMQP Complete Reference Guide](https://www.rabbitmq.com/amqp-0-9-1-reference.html)**.

 **Common settings**

 Both the consumers and the producers have this configuration keys in common: